 Turkey Chili Recipe

 Chili is one of my all time favorite comfort foods.
 I love chili so much I’ve already posted Creamy White Chicken Chili, BBQ Chicken Chili, Chipotle Mango Chili and even Chili Mac and Cheese and now I am SO excited to bring you the BEST turkey chili made healthier!
+It joins my Chicken Tortilla Soup as one of the healthiest soups on my blog!

 This Turkey Chili is guilt-free deeeelicious comfort food you will want to make all Fall and winter long.
 It is for all those chili days (pun intended) and one of those meals that is so satisfying you want to keep eating and eating and then keep craving and craving.
 It boasts two secret ingredients that deliver that undeniable beefy taste – without the beef!
 It’s safe to say, I’m a little obsessed.
 Good thing, it is healthy.
 Good thing it makes a ton.
 Good thing the leftovers are even better the next day.
 Winning!